Building a Secure Rust IoT Gateway: From Edge to Cloud

 From Prototype to Consulting Offering

-Over the last months, I’ve built this gateway starting out as a prototype, now transitioning into a consulting offering as part of my work at Combotto.io — where I help teams design secure, reliable, and observable IoT infrastructures.
+Over the past months, this gateway evolved from a technical prototype into a foundation for my consulting work at Combotto.io — where I help teams design secure, reliable, and observable IoT infrastructures.

 If you’re building something similar and want an outside perspective, I offer:

-• Audit: Review your existing IoT dataflows and reliability setup.
+• Audit: Review of your existing IoT dataflows and reliability setup.

 • Hardening Sprint: Short engagement to improve observability and security.